Stilone/RickAndMorty/README.md

 # Rick and Morty

-Rick and Morty is an application dedicated to showcasing characters from the renowned Rick and Morty TV series, with a sophisticated filtering feature.
+Rick and Morty is an application dedicated to showcasing characters from the renowned Rick and Morty TV series.

 ## Technologies Used
 - **React:** A JavaScript library employed for constructing interactive user interfaces. 💻